 When $\epsilon = 0$, $\overline{v_1v_2} = \overline{v_2v_3} = 1$.
 Here $F' = 2\overline{v_1v_4} + \overline{v_3v_4} - 5$.
 If angle $\angle v_4v'v_1 = \alpha$, then F' can be written as a function of a single variable α and it can be verified that F' reaches a maximum value of $5\sqrt{0.8} - 5$, which is nonpositive.

 This concludes the proof of Lemma 3.5.

-The example in Fig. 5 shows that the 1.5 factor is tight for the algorithm.
-Each curved arc shown in Fig. 5 is actually a straight line, and has been drawn curved for convenience.
-The vertex that is the child of the root has three children, and is forced to drop one child.
-In doing so, the degree of its child goes to four, and it in turn drops one of its children.
+The example in Fig. 5 shows that the 1.5 factor is tight for the algorithm in Fig. 2, modified according to the note following its description.
+The same example also shows that the 1.5 factor is tight for the unmodified algorithm since the unmodified algorithm never outputs a lighter tree than the modified algorithm.
+Each curved arc shown in Fig. 5 is actually a straight line and has been drawn curved for convenience.
+The vertex that is the child of the root has three children and is forced to drop one child.
+In doing so, the degree of its child goes to 4, and it in turn drops one of its children.
 The algorithm could make choices in such a way that the changes propagate through the tree and the tree T_3 output by the algorithm may be as shown in the figure.
 The ratio of the cost of the final solution to the cost of the MST can be made arbitrarily close to 1.5.
-The same example shows that a factor of 1.5 is tight for the modified algorithm too (although the output tree is slightly different).
+See §5 for a discussion on the worst-case ratio between degree-3 trees and MSTs.

-Figure 5: Bad example for algorithm in Fig. 2.
+Fig. 5.
+Bad example for algorithm in Fig. 2.

-3.3 Spanning trees of degree four We now assume that we are given a Euclidean minimum spanning tree in which every vertex has degree at most 5.
+3.3.
+Spanning trees of degree 4.
+We now assume that we are given a Euclidean minimum-spanning tree in which every vertex has degree at most 5.
 We show how to convert this tree to a tree in which every vertex has degree at most 4.

-High Level Description: The basic idea is the same as in the previous algorithm.
+High level description.
+The basic idea is the same as in the previous algorithm.
 The difference is that we don't insist that each path P_v start at v.
 The tree is rooted at an arbitrary leaf.
-For each vertex v, the minimum weight path P_v visiting v and all of v's children (not necessarily starting at v) is computed.
+For each vertex v, the minimum-weight path P_v visiting v and all of v's children (not necessarily starting at v) is computed.
 The final tree T_4 consists of the union of the paths $\{P_v\}$.
-Again, for the analysis we think of each path P_v replacing the edges between v and its children in T. TREE-4(V,T) - Find a degree 4 tree of V.
+Again, for the analysis we think of each path P_v replacing the edges between v and its children in T.

+TREE-4(V,T) - Find a degree-4 tree of V.

-- 1 Root the MST T at a leaf vertex r. - 2 For each vertex $v \in V$ do - Compute the shortest path P_v visiting v and all its children. - 4 Return T_4 , the tree formed by the union of the paths $\{P_v\}$.
+- 1 Root the MST T at a leaf vertex r. - 2 For each vertex $v \in V$ do - 3 Compute the shortest path P_v visiting v and all its children. - 4 Return T_4 , the tree formed by the union of the paths $\{P_v\}$.

-Figure 6: Algorithm to find a degree 4 tree.
+Fig. 6.
+Algorithm to find a degree-4 tree.

-Lemma 3.7 The algorithm in Fig. 6 returns a degree-4 spanning tree of the given set of points V.
+Lemma 3.7.
+The algorithm in Fig. 6 returns a degree-4 spanning tree of the given set of points V.